Atomwaffen Division: Spain (Blue Division)

 In September 2020, the Civil Guard and the Mossos d'Esquadra arrested two men in La Pobla de Cérvoles and El Campello, for planning terror attacks in order to provoke a "race war".
 Explosives and firearms were confiscated in the raid.
 The men had been involved with a project to create all-white rural community and stockpile firearms for the collapse of the society.
 Two months later, in December 2020, two men in Pamplona and Ronda were arrested for plotting similar terror attacks.
-According to the investigators the four men were involved with Atomwaffen Division and had produced Atomwaffen propaganda in Spanish.
+According to the investigators the four men were involved with AWD and had produced AWD propaganda in Spanish.
 Besides stockpiling firearms and explosives, the men manufactured aphrodisiac psychoactive drugs.
 In addition to these late 2020 arrests, the El Confidencial newspaper reported of two previous foiled terror attacks by affiliated men: a young man with 150 kilos of explosives planned to blow up the University of the Balearic Islands and a Mexican national living in Spain planned to attack a far-left demonstration with Asphyxiant gas.

-Later in December 2023, the Spanish Civil Guard arrested 11 leaders and an additional 11 individuals are under investigation for belonging to a Nazi paramilitary group linked to Atomwaffen.
+Later in December 2023, the Spanish Civil Guard arrested 11 leaders and an additional 11 individuals are under investigation for belonging to a Nazi paramilitary group linked to AWD.
 Ten firearms, more than 9,000 cartridges, 34 bottles of sulfuric acid, explosive precursors, and numerous prohibited weapons were seized.
 The association had headquarters in the province of Málaga.

 In popular culture

+The AWD is featured as a playable faction in The Fire Rises, a fan-made modification for the grand strategy video game Hearts of Iron IV, in which the group participates in a fictional Second American Civil War.
+In March 2026, the Investigative Journalism Foundation reported that Canada's Integrated Threat Assessment Centre had identified The Fire Rises as containing "standard accelerationist narratives" and potentially exposing players to violent extremist imagery and narratives.

-Atomwaffen has been the subject of five full-length documentaries, United Gangs of America: Atomwaffen by Vice TV, Documenting Hate: New American Nazis by PBS, "Im Verhör: Die Atomwaffen-Division" (parts one and two) by Spiegel TV and MSNBC's Breaking Hate: Atomwaffen Division.
+AWD has been the subject of five full-length documentaries, United Gangs of America: AWD by Vice TV, Documenting Hate: New American Nazis by PBS, "Im Verhör: Die AWD-Division" (parts one and two) by Spiegel TV and MSNBC's Breaking Hate: AWD.